Cricket in Pakistan: 1971 to 1985

+1986 to 2000

+Pakistan won the 1992 Cricket World Cup, beating England by 22 runs in the final at the Melbourne Cricket Ground on 25 March 1992.

+Notable Pakistan players in this period include Javed Miandad, Imran Khan, Inzamam-ul-Haq, Mushtaq Ahmed, Waqar Younis, Wasim Akram and Saqlain Mushtaq.

+2001 to present

+Pakistan's cricket faced a major setback in March 2009, when the Sri Lankan team was attacked in Lahore, leading to a suspension of international cricket tours in the country for nearly a decade.
+During this period, Pakistan hosted its international fixtures primarily in the United Arab Emirates (UAE), using venues in Dubai, Sharjah, and Abu Dhabi as neutral grounds.

+Efforts to revive international cricket began gradually, with the Zimbabwe team's tour in 2015 marking the first major return of a Test nation to Pakistan since 2009.
+This was followed by visits from the ICC World XI (2017), Sri Lanka (2019), South Africa (2021), and Australia (2022), culminating in the full restoration of home cricket.
+By the mid-2020s, Pakistan had fully restored its status as a regular host of international cricket, staging the 2023 Asia Cup and the 2025 ICC Champions Trophy, and hosting bilateral tours by nearly all ICC full-member nations.

+Notable Pakistan players in the 21st century include Inzamam-ul-Haq, Younis Khan, Mohammad Yousuf, Abdul Razzaq (cricketer), Saeed Ajmal, Shahid Afridi, Shoaib Akhtar, Umar Gul, Misbah-ul-Haq and Babar Azam.

+Administration

 The Pakistan Cricket Board governs all official domestic tournaments.
 Pakistan is also an official member of the International Cricket Council and the Asian Cricket Council.
 Almost all cities and villages in Pakistan have their own cricket teams and unofficial tournaments.
 Pakistani children start playing cricket at a young age.

 The game is the most popular sport in the country with the tape ball variety of the game being the most common.
 A tape ball is a tennis ball wrapped in electrical tape and is used in playing backyard cricket.
 This modification of the tennis ball gives it greater weight, speed and distance while still being easier to play with than the conventional cricket ball.
 The variation was pioneered in Karachi, Pakistan and is credited with Pakistan's famous production of fast bowlers as children are brought up playing the game using a tape ball in which various skills are developed.
 The increasing popularity of the tape ball in informal, local cricket has transformed the way games are played in cricket-loving nations such as India, Sri Lanka, and Bangladesh but most famously Pakistan.
 Such has been the impact of tape ball that in recent years some companies have introduced tennis balls designed to act like cricket balls.
 These balls are quite popular in South Asia where tape ball cricket is one of the most popular forms of the sport.

-Professional cricket has been played in Pakistan since its formation in 1947: